nedamhs/spatio-temporal-rainfall-modeling/README.md

 ---
 ## Adding BIC penalty to Chow-Liu Trees
-Adding a BIC penalty lets the Chow–Liu procedure prune weak edges, so instead of forcing a fully connected tree, it can return a smaller forest that keeps only the strongest spatial dependencies.
+Adding a BIC penalty lets the Chow–Liu procedure prune weak edges, i.e., select fewer edges when they do not improve the log likelihood sufficiently, so instead of forcing a fully connected tree, it can return a smaller forest that keeps only the strongest spatial dependencies.
+[4]

  <img src="assets/BicPenalty0.015.png" width="950" />